 Central Library in Copley Square Expansion

-The Central Library today is comprised of the McKim and Johnson buildings, and, thanks to the addition, doubled to nearly one million square feet in size.
+The Central Library today is comprised of the McKim and Boylston Street Buildings, and, thanks to the addition, doubled to nearly one million square feet in size.

 BPL in the Twenty-First Century

-The award-winning Central Library Renovation of the Johnson building, approved by Mayor Martin J. Walsh as a capital city project, was completed in July 2016 and designed by William Rawn Associates, Architects, Inc. Goals of the renovation included providing a welcoming and twenty-first century urban library experience to patrons and visitors from around the world, revitalizing programming and spaces, strengthening the two buildings’ connection, and reconnecting the building to the street and city.
-The transformed building features updates to the lower level, first and second floors, mezzanine, and Johnson building exterior.
+The award-winning Central Library Renovation of the Boylston Street Building, approved by Mayor Martin J. Walsh as a capital city project, was completed in July 2016 and designed by William Rawn Associates, Architects, Inc. Goals of the renovation included providing a welcoming and twenty-first century urban library experience to patrons and visitors from around the world, revitalizing programming and spaces, strengthening the two buildings’ connection, and reconnecting the building to the street and city.
+The transformed building features updates to the lower level, first and second floors, mezzanine, and Boylston Street Building exterior.
 Offerings include a state-of-the-art lecture hall, business library and innovation center, a new Children’s Library and Teen Central, a WGBH satellite news bureau and studio, a café, a high-tech community learning center, and more.

 Central Library Renovation awards: